Documents about present admission policies

 Anyone seeking admission to the legal profession in Australia on the basis of qualifications obtained outside Australia should study this document carefully.
 Schedule 2 sets out the additional academic studies which applicants from different countries will usually be required to complete, before applying for admission.
 Schedule 3 sets out the Practical Legal Training competencies required of entry-level lawyers.
 Schedule 4 gives similar information about Practical Legal Training requirements.

-- Uniform Principles for assessing Overseas Qualifications - August 2015 (revised June 2017)
+- Uniform principles for assessing qualifications of overseas applicants - August 2015 (revised October 2018)

 Accrediting subjects in overseas courses

 This describes a scheme which allows the Dean of law schools in certain countries to apply to have subjects taught by that law school accredited for admission purposes in Australia.
 Graduates who have completed accredited subjects may be exempt from some additional academic studies which would otherwise be required before applying for admission in Australia.

 - Accrediting Subjects in Overseas Courses - February 2014

 Prescribed academic areas of knowledge